lixixibj/DeepTVAR-data-code/README.md

 ```
 python quick_plot_simu_res.py
 ```
-The plots for estimated time-varying coefficients and variance=covariances will be saved in the folder `simulation-res/estimated-A-mean/` and `simulation-res/estimated-var-cov-mean/' respectively.
+The plots for estimated time-varying coefficients, variances, and covariances of innovations will be saved in the folder `simulation-res/estimated-A-mean/` and `simulation-res/estimated-var-cov-mean/' respectively.

-The following code will do parameter estimation using DeepTVAR model on a simulated three-diemnsional VAR(2) procoess
+The following code will do parameter estimation from scratch using the DeepTVAR model on 100 simulated two-dimensional time-varying VAR(2) processes.
 ```
 python _main_for_para_estimation.py
 ```
-The training loss function values, estimated time-varying coefficients, variances, covariances of innovations and pretrained-model file will be saved in the folder `simulation-res/res/`.
+The training loss function values, estimated time-varying coefficients, variances, covariances of innovations, and the trained-model file for each simulation will be saved in the folder `simulation-res/res/`.
 #### Real data application
-The following Python code will make predictions from 20 training samples using DeepTVAR model
+The following Python code will make predictions from 20 training samples using the DeepTVAR model
 ```
 python _main_make_predictions_for_real_data.py
 ```
-The output of forecasting accuracies in terms of APE and SIS at h=1,...,12 is
+The output of forecasting accuracies in terms of MSE, MAPE, MIS and MSIS at h=1,...,12 is
 ```
 APE-ts1
 ts